dleonsilva7226/CodeSyncer/README.md

 - [X] Refactor Code so that there's a sync and diff controller logic separate
 - [X] Let AI suggest a merged version of both
 - [X] Create accept/reject backend logic
-- [ ] Display merge suggestion in UI with accept/reject buttons
+- [ ] Display merge suggestion in UI with accept/reject buttons and show success message
 - [] Store accepted merge to DB

 ✅ **Reward:** Become the master of merging!